 My Trekking Must Haves

-I’ve completed several long term high altitude treks at this point.
+I’ve completed several high altitude treks.
 There are a lot of things I’ve stopped taking with me, but the items listed below have stayed tried and true.
-Although I have a favorite pair of pants and t-shirts, I do think that you could probably buy those anywhere.
 The items below are the ones that I wouldn’t buy somewhere else or cheaper.
 A great pair of shoes, coat and backpack are so important when you are walking for 20 days straight at high altitudes.

 There are certain items I always have on the road with me.
 My laptop is one, but I assume most people already have their own laptop.
 If you need a travel friendly one, I recommend my MacBook Pro 13″ which is super lightweight.
 Other than a laptop, I always have my power bank, camera, Kindle, power adapter, and head torch with me.

 I used to be a “real book” fan but carrying multiple books on a hike, trek, or traveling takes up too much room and weighs too much.
 I also love the Paperwhite because it’s easy on my eyes, and I don’t need a light on to read.